Guildly/contracts/README.md

 The purpose of this project is to create a multi owner guild where players can share the game assets between eachother.
 The guild is token gated, a certificate is minted to identify roles, tokens you own etc.

-This project provides the following:
+## Instructions

+In order to create a guild follow these steps:

-- Contract deployed by a guild master.
+- Deploy a guild contract from the Guild Manager (Factory contract).
-- Function callable by master to set permissions on transactions allowed.
-- Master can add some original owners.
-- Owners can deposit tokens.
-These are stored in the certificate.
-- Owners can withdraw the tokens they have deposited.
-- Members can only make transactions from the guild that are permitted.
+- Initialize permissions of the guild, this is setting some contracts addresses and selectors which the guild can interact with.
+- Whitelist members to your guild, choosing their acess roles (after which they can then opt to join).
+- Deposit some tokens into the guild.
+- Members of the guild can interact with functions permitted, while also using tokens withiin it.

+## Browser Extension

+There is a browser extension in development to allow easy use and access to guild contracts.
+The browser extension code and instructions are in this [Repo](https://github.com/Guildly/guildly-extension).

 ## Testing

 - Starknet client in pytest used for unit tests (tests)
-- Nile scripts used for testnet deployment (nile)
+- Nile scripts used for testnet deployment (under guildly_cli)
-- Ape used for integration testing (ape - pending library updates)

 ## TODO

-- [ ] Add proxy testing
+- [x] Add proxy testing
 - [ ] Dynamic roles
 - [ ] Reward distribution

 ## Setup

 ```
-python3.7 -m venv venv
+python3.9 -m venv venv
 source venv/bin/activate
 python -m pip install cairo-nile
 nile install